annalucksom/Booking-Conflict-Checker/README.md

-Booking Conflict Checker using Interval Tree (C++)
+Booking Conflict Checker using Interval Tree

-This project is a console-based application that helps manage booking slots and detect scheduling conflicts efficiently using an **Interval Tree** data structure.
+This project is a console-based application that helps manage booking slots and detect scheduling conflicts efficiently using an Interval Tree data structure.

  Features
 - Add bookings with start and end times